 None of these options are great if you run out of room, so if you want a second opinion, ask a U-Haul employee.
 If you’re using Moving Help® to assist your move by loading or unloading, you can ask for their opinion as well.

-Moving Help movers are professionals who’ve loaded many U-Haul trucks.
+Moving Help Service Providers are professional moving laborers who’ve loaded many U-Haul trucks.
 They can give you their opinion on what size of truck you might need to complete your move and how long it’ll take to complete your move.

 Find the Right U-Haul Truck for Your Move